awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 This pattern uses opinionated defaults to keep the deployment experience simple but also keeps it flexible so that you can pick and choose necessary add-ons during deployment.
 We recommend keeping the defaults if you are new to EMR on EKS and only customize if you have viable alternative option available for replacement.

-In terms of infrastructure, here are the resources created by this pattern
+In terms of infrastructure, here are the resources that are created by this pattern

 - Creates an EKS Cluster Control plane with public endpoint (recommended for demo/poc environment)
 - One managed node group